iRimpo/401k-app/README.md

 - **Other:** Sonner (toast), Lucide icons

 ---
+## Architecture

-The frontend React app handles all user interaction and sends requests through a REST API.
+- The frontend React app handles all user interaction and sends requests through a REST API.
 - The Express backend receives those requests, applies the business logic, and reads/writes data.
 - The PostgreSQL database stores all persistent user settings and contribution data.